Home Politics and Current Affairs Tourism turnaround to look back glorious past and peek into adventurous future

 Pushing up fresh and innovative ideas

 After winning confidence and bringing tourists back to Tiger and desert safaris, Gayatri Rathore stepped up her efforts to multiply their visits.
-While marketing and rich heritage were not enough for the quantum jump, Rathore targeted young professionals and adventure seekers to market Rajasthan as weekend destinations.
+While marketing wildlife and rich heritage were not enough for the quantum jump, Rathore targeted young professionals and adventure seekers to Rajasthan as weekend destinations.
 Special packages were devised.
 New creatives, promotions were carried on popular digital platforms and TV channels to reach out to prospective tourists and fledgling believers of Kal Ho Na Ho.
 The department promoted Rajasthan as wedding destination with picturesque sites for pre and post wedding shoots.

 Highways connecting Rajasthan started getting chockablock with tourist vehicles every weekend.